Since it’s release in May 2016, Elementor has quickly become one of the most popular WordPress plugins, with over 2 million active installations.

 I’ve got a fuller video on the issue here:

 (This is an affiliate link.
-If you find value in my review and demo of Droplr, then consider supporting me by buying via my link.
+If you find value in my review of Elementor, then consider supporting me by buying via my link.
 You will pay nothing additional and I will receive a small commission.
 Thanks for your support!)